Invariant integral structures in pseudo $H$-type Lie algebras: construction and classification

 \begin{definition} A set $PI$ consisting only of the involutions of type $T_1$ will be called $(T1)$-type set.
 A set $PI$ consisting of the involutions of type $T_1$ and having at least one involution of type $T_2$ will be called $(T2)$-type set. \end{definition}

-\begin{proposition} Any $(T2)$-type set can be reduced to $(T2)$-type set containing at most one involution of type $T_2$ and the rest of involutions will be of type $T_1$. \end{proposition} \begin{proof} The proof follows directly from Proposition~\ref{prop:product}. \end{proof}
+\begin{proposition} Any $(T2)$-type set of positive involutions, which contains several type $T_2$ involutions can be changed to a $(T2)$-type set containing at most one involution of type $T_2$ and the rest of involutions will be of type $T_1$. \end{proposition} \begin{proof} The proof follows directly from Proposition~\ref{prop:product}. \end{proof}

 \begin{notation} If $C\in \Orth(r,s)$, then we denote by the same letter $C$ its natural extension $C\colon \Cl_{\,r,s}^{\,*} \to \Cl_{\,r,s}^{\,*}$ to the action on the group of invertible elements $\Cl_{\,r,s}^{\,*}\subset \Cl_{\,r,s}$. \end{notation}